 Lastly, serve with a sprinkle of toasted pine nuts and MORE grated Parmesan.

-This orecchiette pasta was inspired by a dish I had in Utah last fall.
+This orecchiette pasta is inspired by a dish I had in Utah last fall.
 It’s wonderful as a light main dish or as a side dish to grilled chicken or salmon.
 Not much of a sauce here, just flavor and deliciousness.
 And leftovers reheat beautifully.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »